Getting sourcing right

 It’s clear that optimizing sourcing can significantly impact an organization’s profit and loss, while also enabling the delivery of the right products and services to the market at the right time.
 This, in turn, brings both tangible and intangible value to the company’s overall business and strategy.
 Therefore, it’s increasingly important to carefully design the sourcing function, not only to foster innovation and technology development but also to support ongoing business operations.

-Studies show that effective sourcing can reduce costs by 10-15%, while simultaneously simplifying processes, improving employee productivity, and enhancing visibility and control over spending.
+Studies show that effective sourcing organisations can reduce costs by 10-15%, while simultaneously simplifying processes, improving employee productivity and enhancing visibility and control over spending.
 Ultimately, this creates greater clarity and transparency—qualities that attract top talent to the organization.
+Moreover, skilled sourcing professionals can contribute significantly to more effective contract negotiations.

 How to get it right